 Location: Ōtautahi/Christchurch waterways

-Because the damage varied so much from place to place, and because some reaches had no recent baseline at all, we designed several complementary studies rather than relying on a single survey.
-Where pre-earthquake data existed in the upper, wadeable waterways, we ran before-and-after comparisons of fish and invertebrate communities; in the lower, non-wadeable Avon and Heathcote – where no baseline was available – we devised an in-situ bioassay, caging sensitive invertebrates upstream and downstream of sewage discharges and tracking their survival, and monitored dissolved oxygen.
-The overall picture was one of resilience: there was no mass loss of species, and the city’s hardy, pollution-tolerant urban faunas largely persisted.
-But the localised effects were real – reduced fish abundance and fewer pollution-sensitive caddisflies and declining bluegill bully at central-city sites, and reduced survival of sensitive invertebrates downstream of continuing sewage, driven by low dissolved oxygen and elevated ammonia.
+Because the damage varied so much from place to place, and because some reaches had no recent baseline at all, we designed several complementary studies rather than rely on a single survey.
+Where pre-earthquake data existed in the upper, wadeable waterways, we ran before-and-after comparisons of fish and invertebrate communities.
+In the lower, non-wadeable Ōtākaro/Avon and Ōpawaho/Heathcote rivers – where no baseline was available – we devised an in-situ bioassay, caging sensitive invertebrates upstream and downstream of sewage discharges and tracking their survival along with logging dissolved oxygen levels to assist in interpretation of results.
+The overall picture was one of resilience: no mass loss of species, and the city’s hardy, pollution-tolerant urban faunas largely persisted.
+But localised effects were real.
+Central-city sites showed reduced fish abundance, fewer pollution-sensitive caddisflies, and declining bluegill bully.
+Downstream of continuing sewage discharges, low dissolved oxygen and elevated ammonia cut the survival of sensitive invertebrates.

-We also turned the science to immediate practical use, mapping the biodiversity hotspots in Christchurch’s waterways so that the enormous programme of earthquake repair and sediment-removal works in and along the rivers could be managed to avoid the most ecologically valuable places.
-Around ten months after the February 2011 quake, we surveyed the lower Avon’s fish and invertebrates – the first such survey of that non-wadeable reach in over two decades – and recommended it become the template for long-term monitoring of the non-wadeable portions of all four main Christchurch rivers.
-Given the strong public interest, the findings were written up not just as technical reports but as clear, visually engaging public summaries.
-It is a demonstration of what long-term ecological knowledge makes possible: the ability to respond fast and rigorously when it matters most, and to leave behind both a defensible record and the tools to keep watching.
+We also turned the science to immediate practical use, mapping the biodiversity hotspots so the enormous programme of earthquake repair and sediment-removal works in and along the rivers could be managed to avoid the most ecologically valuable places.
+Around ten months after the February 2011 earthquake, we surveyed the lower Ōtākaro/Avon River’s fish and invertebrates – the first such survey of that non-wadeable reach in over two decades – and recommended it become the template for long-term monitoring of the non-wadeable portions of all four main Christchurch rivers.

 Wellington’s Piped Streams Ecology